Basic concepts of flexbox

 , to align them to the end, or center

 to align them in the center.
-Try this in the live example — I have given the flex container a height in order that you can see how the items can be moved around inside the container.
+Try this in the live sample — I have given the flex container a height in order that you can see how the items can be moved around inside the container.
 See what happens if you set the value of align-items to:

 stretch